pk17r/LongPressAlarmClock/README.md

   - An 85dB passive buzzer for alarm and different frequency tones

-- Software:
-  - All modules fully distributed in separate classes and files
-  - Arduino setup and loop functions in .ino file
-  - MCU Selection and Module selections in configuration.h file, pin definitions in pin_defs.h file
-  - A fast very low RAM usage FastDrawBitmapSpi display function is implemented that converts a monochrome frame into RGB565 with 2 colors and sends a full frame to display via SPI row by row in only 50ms, achieving a FPS of 20 frames per second.
-This saves a lot of RAM on MCU.
-This way a 153kB RGB565 frame on a 320x240px display is reduced to just 9.6kB, allowing usage of lower RAM MCUs and faster processing times per frame.
-  - Adafruit Library used for GFX functions
-  - uRTCLib Library for DS3231 updated with AM/PM mode and class size reduced by 3 bytes while adding additional functionality
-  - Secure Web OTA Firmware Update Functionality

 - Salient Features
-  - Long Press Alarm Clock: Program requires user to press and hold the main LED push button for 20 adjustable seconds continously to turn off alarm and buzzer, making sure user wakes up.
-There is no alarm snooze button.
+  - There is no alarm snooze button.
-  - C++ OOP Based Project
-  - All modules have their own independent definition header files
-  - A common header containing pointers to objects of every module and global functions
   - Time update via NTP server using WiFi once every day to maintain high accuracy
   - DS3231 RTC itself is high accuracy clock having deviation of +/-2 minutes per year
   - Time auto adjusts for time zone and day light savings with location ZIP/PIN and country code
   - Get Weather info using WiFi and display today's weather after alarm
   - Get user input of WiFi details via an on-screen keyboard (when touchscreen is used and enabled)
-  - Colorful smooth Screensaver with a big clock
+  - Colorful Smooth Screensaver with a big clock
   - Touchscreen based alarm set page (touchscreen not on by default)
   - Settings saved in EEPROM so not lost on power loss
-  - RP2040 watchdog keeps check on program not getting stuck, reboots if stuck
   - Screen brightness changes according to time of the day, with lowest brightness setting at night time
-  - Modular programming that fits single core or dual core microcontrollers
   - Time critical tasks happen on core0 - time update, screensaver fast motion, alarm time trigger
   - Non Time critical tasks happen on core1 - update weather info using WiFi, update time using NTP server, connect/disconnect WiFi
-  - Very Low Power usage of 0.4W during day and 0.3W during night time
+  - Very Low Power usage of 0.5W during day and 0.3W during night time

 - Datasheets: